Is kidney transplantation better than dialysis?

 When compared to dialysis, either peritoneal dialysis or haemodialysis, the outlook of patients choosing a kidney transplant is much better.
 They tend to live longer.

 Kidney transplantation can also give patients a better quality of life.
-Most patients refer higher levels of energy, because indeed dialysis can be tiring and draining.
+Most patients prefer higher levels of energy because indeed dialysis can be tiring and draining.
 Patients who have gone through dialysis note that change.